-- (a) Attach to a sling leg to each lift lug on the container, by using a medium clevis assembly. - (b) Twist each sling leg one turn for each 3 feet of sling. - (c) Combine the free ends of the sling legs to form a single loop, and attach this loop to the 3-foot sling.
+- (a) Attach a sling leg to each lift-lug on container, using a medium clevis assembly. - (b) Twist each sling leg one turn for each 3 feet of sling. - (c) Combine the free ends of the sling legs to form a single loop, and attach this loop to the 3-foot sling.
 Connect free ends of the 3-foot sling with the link assembly.
-The 3-foot sling (ring) forms the apex for attachment to the helicopter cargo hook.
+The 3-foot sling (ring) forms the apex for attachment to the helicopter cargo hook (UH-1-series and CH-47 helicopters).
 See Caution above regarding transport by CH-54 helicopter. - (d) Cluster and tape sling legs (breakaway technique) to prevent fouling during lift-off. - (e) Two persons can rig the container in approximately 5 minutes. - (3) Derigging.
 Two persons can derig the container in approximately 3 minutes. - d.
-Materials and Procedures for Rigging Two Nike-Hercules Warhead Section Containers, M409, With the Use of Slings, Helicopter, Cargo-Carrying, External.

-- (a) Sling set: one, helicopter, cargo-carrying, external, four-leg sling (NSN 1670-00-027-2902) (has rated capacity of 10,000 pounds).
-For sling description, see Note in a(2) above. - (b) Clevis assembly, medium: four, air delivery (NSN 1670-00-678-8562), or equivalent. - (c) Chain (type used with C-2 or MB-1 tiedown device): two, 10,000-pound capacity each, or equivalent.

-(2) Preparation and rigging.

-- (a) Place containers so that sides touch and matching ends face opposite directions. - (b) Lash containers together at both ends, by using chains between the tiedown bars (bottom of containers), as shown in figure 4-11. - (c) Attach a medium clevis assembly to the lift lugs on each container. - (d) Attach the end sling legs (as positioned on sling clevis) to the first container, then attach the center sling legs to the second container.
-Pass one chain leg through each clevis assembly on the first container, then insert link number 3 of chain into the grab hook to form a hitch.
-Repeat procedure for the second container, by using the other two chain legs.
-(The spring-loaded keeper prevents the chain from sliding out of the grab hook until the keeper is depressed and the chain is removed.)

-- (e) Attach sling clevis (apex) to the helicopter cargo hook. - (f) Two persons can rig the container in approximately 10 minutes. - (3) Derigging.
+Rigging Two Nike-Hercules Warhead Section Containers, M409, Using Sling, Helicopter, Cargo Carrying External. - (1) Materials. - (a) Sling set: one helicopter, cargo carrying external, four-leg sling (NSN 1670-01-027-2902) (has rated capacity of 10,000 pounds).
+For sling description see note in a(2) above. - (b) Clevis assembly, medium: four, air delivery (NSN 1670-00-678-8562), or equivalent. - (c) Chain (type used with C-2 or MB-1 tiedown device): two, 10,000-pound capacity, or equivalent. - (2) Preparation and rigging. - (a) Place containers so that sides touch and matching ends face opposite directions. - (b) Lash containers together at both ends, using chains between the tiedown bars (bottom of containers), as shown in figure 4-11. - (c) Attach a medium clevis assembly to the lift-lugs on each container. - (d) Attach the end sling legs (as positioned on sling clevis) to first container, and the center sling legs to second container.
+Pass one chain leg through each clevis assembly on first container, then insert link number 3 of chain into the grab hook to form hitch.
+Repeat procedure for second container, using other two chain legs.
+The spring keeper prevents the chain from sliding out of the grab hook until the keeper is depressed and the chain is removed. - (e) Attach sling clevis (apex) to the CH-47 or CH-54 helicopter cargo hook. - (f) Two persons can rig the container in approximately 10 minutes. - (3) Derigging.
 Depress spring-loaded keeper on grab hook and remove chain leg from hook and from clevis assembly.
 Remove clevis assemblies from lift-lugs on containers.
-(Two persons can derig the containers in approximately 5 minutes.)
+Two persons can derig the containers in approximately 5 minutes.